2460 North Courtenay Parkway, Unit 209

 firstname.lastname@example.org View Bio

 Kevin Gidusko graduated in 2011 from the University of Central Florida with a B.A. in Anthropology and shortly after began work in FPAN’s East Central Region conducting public outreach and education.
 He has been in involved in historic and prehistoric archaeology in the Central Florida region since 2009.
-Kevin is currently president of the Central Florida Anthropological Society and also sits on the Brevard County Historical Commission.
-Kevin returned to UCF to work towards a Master’s degree in Anthropology where his research focuses on the use of ground penetrating radar and geographic information systems applications in archaeology.
+Kevin served as president of the Central Florida Anthropological Society from 2009-2015.
+He returned to UCF to work toward a Master’s degree in Anthropology where his research focuses on the use of ground penetrating radar, photogrammetry, geographic information systems (GIS), and other remote sensing applications in archaeology.
 His specialties include Florida archaeology, prehistoric archaeology, geophysical applications in archaeology, and public archaeology.

 email@example.com View Bio